Breakup of an active chiral fluid

-Here, $\textbf{n}$ is the unit outward normal to the chiral fluid, $\gamma$ is the coefficient of surface tension \cite{landau1987fluid,zhang2020nanoscale}, and $\bm{\nabla}\cdot\textbf{n}$ is (twice) the mean curvature of the interface.
-Note that the surface tension $\gamma$ is not that of the surrounding water, but rather an effective tension arising from the magnetic attraction of each particle \cite{soni2019odd}.
-The experimentally measured values of all above parameters can be found in \citet{soni2019odd}.
+where $\bm{n}$ is the unit outward normal to the chiral fluid, $\gamma$ is the coefficient of surface tension \cite{landau1987fluid,zhang2020nanoscale}, and $\div\bm{n}$ is the mean curvature of the interface.
+The experimentally measured values of all parameters can be found in \citet{soni2019odd}.